space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 - **Stamp Collecting:** The Tourist must end the round with a paper in their inventory with X different stamps.
 - **Eat:** The Tourist must have eaten a specific kind of dish.
 This dish should not rely on too exotic/unreliable ingredients (Carps/Spiders/Xeno/Amanita) but still require effort from the Chef (certain burgers, pies, pancakes and cakes).

-### Camera
+### Travel Camera

-The Camera is a Tourist-exclusive item that they spawn with.
+The Travel Camera is a Tourist-exclusive item that they spawn with.
 Its main functionality is to help fulfill the Photograph objective, however it can also be used as a minor defensive tool should the Tourist be at risk of harm.

-The Camera acts very similar to a Flash, having 5 charges and being able to temporarily disorient its target when used.
+The Travel Camera acts very similar to a Flash, having 4 charges and being able to temporarily disorient its target when used.
 If used on a single person (Harm + LeftClick) the target also drops to the floor for a second, mimicing the behavior of a HeadRev converting a crew member.
-The Camera can not be refilled (you only brought a single roll!), so Tourists are discouraged from spamming it and to instead use it to fulfill their objective, with any leftover uses being free for roleplay/defense.
+The Travel Camera can not be refilled (you only brought a single roll!), so Tourists are discouraged from spamming it and to instead use it to fulfill their objective, with any leftover uses being free for roleplay/defense.

-The Camera is also a cosmetic item, in that it can be equipped in the tie slot to hang around the Tourist's neck.
+The Travel Camera is also a cosmetic item, in that it can be equipped in the tie slot to hang around the Tourist's neck.

-The Camera could also become rare maintenance loot and/or have a Syndicate version, to ensure that it can not be used as a way to verify someone is a normal Tourist.
+The Travel Camera is also rare maintenance loot and available in the Syndicate Uplink, to ensure that it can not be used as a way to verify whether someone is a normal Tourist or not.

 ## Additional Changes